dougabugg/dougabugg.github.io/projects.md

 ## liborganize

-A library that provides data structures for organizing data sets in apps.
+A library that provides data structures to organize content in apps.
 Planned features include sorting and filtering data sets similar to a database, organizing items in a tree like layout of labels, serializing data to persistent storage, and tracking changes to data sets.